-PECR assessments are carried out to find vulnerabilities associated with personal data processing and many other aspects.
+PECR assessment is carried out to find vulnerabilities associated with personal data processing and many other aspects.

 This blog is all about cookies and PECR audit.
 Both of these elements are linked as PECR covers cookies and carrying out the relevant audit.